ramingar/blog-src/README.md

 Finally, compile our project:
 > grunt

 You will have a dist folder at the parent directory of this project, with all the things ready to publish in GitHub.
-You only need to edit as you like all the templates and posts.
+You only need to edit all the templates and posts as you like.

 ## Considerations